HackingPolitics/hp-backend/doc/setup.md

 1. an all-in-one PHP container that runs PHP-FPM to serve web requests, runs cron to trigger hourly/daily tasks and runs the messenger queue worker to process background tasks.
-2. a Nginx webserver that serves static files and the application on port 80
+2. an Nginx webserver that serves static files and the application on port 80

 Those containers are also available prebuilt with the latest stable version:
 ```shell